Cindicator Market Capitalization Achieves $3.92 Million (CND)

-Cindicator (CND) traded 0.3% higher against the U.S. dollar during the 24-hour period ending at 22:00 PM ET on July 26th.
-One Cindicator token can currently be bought for approximately $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.
-Over the last seven days, Cindicator has traded down 41.1% against the U.S. dollar.
-Cindicator has a market cap of $3.92 million and $13.51 worth of Cindicator was traded on exchanges in the last day.
+Cindicator (CND) traded 0% lower against the U.S. dollar during the 24-hour period ending at 22:00 PM ET on July 29th.
+One Cindicator token can currently be purchased for $0.0004 or 0.00000001 BTC on cryptocurrency exchanges.
+Over the last seven days, Cindicator has traded 33.3% lower against the U.S. dollar.
+Cindicator has a total market cap of $3.92 million and $158.94 worth of Cindicator was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.